 I also know that Edith Jemima remained connected to Amy Louisa's family after her marriage because I found her playing matchmaker for niece Amy Florence Dendy in 1906.

 Amy Louisa was born Amy Baker, and married William Herbert Dendy to become Amy Dendy.
 Her daughter was born Amy Florence Dendy, and when she married Jack Baker she became Amy Baker.
 Amy Baker became Amy Dendy, and then Amy Dendy became Amy Baker.
 I was only able to tease this apart using the video of my grandma explaining a family photo along with this side story.
-More details were provided from the book From Generation to Generation.
-3

 The things you don't know until you do.